Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Readme.md

-<h1>Additional theming and custom functions through JS injection</h1>
+<h1>Multirow and other custom functions through JS injection</h1>
-<p>You can load other CSS files or JS files that couldn't be loaded in a regular way with this method, which lets us modify the scrollbars further, or change the behaviour of tabs (like for multirow)</p>
+<p>You can load other CSS files or JS files that couldn't be loaded in a regular way through JS injection, which lets us modify the scrollbars further, or change the behaviour of tabs (like for multirow)</p>
 <p>It should be the same for all OS, and it works by binding to a random DOM element some JS code, letting us run other JS files, or AGENT_SHEET level CSS.</p>

+<p>For this method, we use <code>userchrome.css</code> and <code>userchrome.xml</code> to enable the previously mentioned files (for further details on what is needed check the folders inside this one).</p>

 <p>You could make your own files, as far as you follow this naming convention:</p>
 <ul>